seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 * At runtime, reports will default to english language.
 * The SeaSketch platform (via iFrame postMessage) will dictate which language is loaded initially, and be able to change the language.
 * If a language is provided that the geoprocessing library or project does not support then it should fallback to English.

-## Potential Issues

-* When terms used in a report based on a template, that are pre-translated, get published for a project under a new project-specific context, all previous `base` translations won't get picked up.
-  * Option 1 - don't deal with it.
-Translators will have more to translate, but that's fine.
-  * Option 2 - if a translation doesn't already exist in POEditor for non-english, then push the local translation.
-And if there's no local translation, but there is a base translation, then push that.
-This will ensure that POEditor gets seeded from local translations the first time, but not after that.
-* The first time strings to translate are extracted from a project

 ## Implementation